XPIR-team/XPIR/README.md

 Usage:
 ======

-XPIRe is composed of a server and a client.
+XPIR is composed of a server and a client.
 Both must be started on their respective directories.
 Thus to start the server execute:
 ```
 $ cd server
 $ ./build/PIRServer